A disabled parking marking is a rectangular box that contains a symbol of a person in a wheelchair in the centre.

 Markings outside people's homes are only advisory.

-Apply for a disabled parking marking
+To qualify for a disabled person's parking bay, you must:

 You do not have to pay for a disabled parking marking outside your house.
 The cost of providing it is met by the council.

 After you've applied